pymacaron/pages/README.md

 ## What is PyMacaron?

-A python microservice framework based on Flask and Swagger, using docker for packaging and deployable on AWS/beanstalk or GCP/Cloud RUN.
+A python microservice framework based on Flask and Swagger, using docker for packaging and deployable on AWS/beanstalk, GKE or Google Cloud RUN.

 ### Microservices made easy